skogsbaer/libPyshell/README.md

 ## Changelog

+* 0.4.0 (2024-03-20)
+  * re-implement run in terms of subprocess.run.
+This fixes a bug that caused stdout to disappear.

 * 0.3.0 (2024-02-01)
   * uniform treatment when capturing stdout and stderr.
 This lead to changes to RunResult and RunError which are slightly backwards incompatible.